Processing math: 100%

 • Be alert to the patient’s needs.
 Allow time for answers to your requests and to answer patient’s questions [17].

-This page titled 3.9: Communicating with patients is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Maureen Nokuthula Sibiya (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.9: Communicating with patients is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Maureen Nokuthula Sibiya (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform.